jogetoss/bootstrap-steps-display/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This form element is used to display status in steps with 2 presentation styles.

 # Getting Help